 Dental Assistant vs. Dental Hygienist

 Careers in healthcare are both stable and fulfilling, not to mention reputable!
 If you’re interested in dental care, you should be aware of two important positions: Dental Assistants (DAs) and Dental Hygienists (DHs).
-These positions both support dentists while providing clients with high-quality services, but there are some crucial distinctions between the two.
+Both positions support dentists while providing clients with high-quality services, but there are some crucial distinctions between the two.

 Keep in mind that Dental Assistants and Dental Hygienists are separate professions.
 Dental Assistants work under the supervision of dentists in their day-to-day activities, while Dental Hygienists complete a wider range of job duties and responsibilities.